curlie-may/analytics_accelerator/README.md

 Identify gaps or inconsistencies in the available customer data and recommend improvements.
 Share insights and observations derived from deep engagement with the data.

 -- Table of contents.
-Include footnotes and references.
+  GHopper: Company Profile
+  My Role & Contributions
+  Key Stakeholder Questions
+  Identified Customer Data Gaps
+  Insights from Additional Data Analysis
+  Footnotes & References

 -- Include document revision.